vpcola/testdustsensor/README.md

-# Dustsensor Example
+# Blink Example

-Starts a FreeRTOS task to receive dust sensor data updates
+Starts a FreeRTOS task to blink an LED

 See the README.md file in the upper level 'examples' directory for more information about examples.